 Team structure may take one of two forms:

-An art practitioner with at least ten years of experience after graduation (principal investigator) and up to three team members including (at least) MA degree holders and/or art practitioners.
+- An art practitioner with extensive experience (principal investigator) and up to three team members including MA degree holders (at least) and/or art practitioners

 TIMELINE OF THE GRANT